 - If you have a favorite memory, photo, or video that you want to share and make a part of this project, submit it to the Memory Box.
 You can submit as many memories as you would like!

 - If you have family stories, photos, or documents from life on the canals, you can also submit them to the Memory Box.

 - If you volunteered on one of our many tour seasons or participated in the original build, we want to hear from you.
-Share your memories in the Memory Box and contact us if you are interested in participating in the Oral Histories.
+Share your memories in the Memory Box.

 - If you have suggestions or ideas for this project or the future, submit them to the Suggestion Box.